 avoid filling the disks with large junk emails.

-meant to fight outbound spam in case of compromised or malicious account on the
+settings are meant to reduce outbound spam in case of compromised or malicious

-RELAYHOST is an optional address of a mail server relaying all outgoing
+RELAYHOST is an optional address to use as a smarthost for all outgoing

 mail in following format: